.APOCRYPHAL

 live world had faded.

-hard to find.
-This poses some problems and if you want to track
+and quite hard to find.
+This poses some problems and if you

-them down and read them you may well be out of luck.
-Moreover,
+want to track them down and read them you may well be out of luck.

-because I myself haven’t read most of them, I can only go by brief descriptions.
+Moreover, because I myself haven’t read most of them, I can only go by

-many cases, some of stories will not and cannot fit on Barsoom at all,
+perhaps in many cases, some of stories will not and cannot fit on Barsoom

-or contain elements that are completely inconsistent with what we know
+at all, or contain elements that are completely inconsistent with what

 Martians who are essentially ten-legged octopi, or decapods, who have no